Long-term effects of alcohol: India

-Another large study of 4465 subjects in India also confirmed the possible harm of alcohol consumption on coronary risk in men.
-Compared to lifetime abstainers, alcohol users had higher blood sugar (2 mg/dl), blood pressure (2 mm Hg) levels, and the HDL-C levels (2 mg/dl) and significantly higher tobacco use (63% vs. 21%).
+A study of 4,465 subjects in India confirmed the association of alcohol consumption with coronary risk in men.
+Compared to lifetime abstainers, alcohol users had higher blood sugar (2 mg/dl), blood pressure (2 mm Hg) levels, and high-density lipoprotein cholesterol (HDL-C) levels (2 mg/dl) and significantly higher tobacco use (63% vs. 21%).
+Indians who consume alcohol had a 60% higher risk of heart attack, which was greater with local spirits (80%) than branded spirits (50%).
+The harm was observed in alcohol users classified as occasional as well as regular light, moderate, and heavy consumers.
+Five percent of all cancers diagnosed in Indians in 2021 were attributed to alcohol consumption, with cancers of the esophagus, liver, and breast accounting for the most number of cases.